 Losing a loved one is never easy.

 Death is an inevitable part of life.
-While we you may not want to think about it, death also impacts your family.
+While we you may not want to think about it, death also impacts your family and resources.

 As part of planning, you can write down your funeral wishes.
 It's also a good idea to plan ahead of time to help your family cover your final expenses.
-With the average funeral in Canada costing almost $10,000, your family may be unable to fulfill your family wishes.
+With the average funeral in facilities like funeral homes in Canada costing almost $10,000, your family may be unable to fulfill your dying wishes.

-Funeral insurance (often called final expense insurance) is an affordable way to ensure your family would not have to shoulder the financial burden after you pass.
+Funeral insurance (often called final expense insurance) is an affordable way to ensure your family would not have to shoulder the financial burden after you pass and provides them peace of mind.

-In this post, we will discuss how life insurance can help with funeral planning in Canada.
-We will also look at the expenses associated with a traditional burial and various alternative funeral options.
+In this article, we will discuss the benefits of life insurance and how it can help with funeral planning in Canada.
+We will also look at the burial costs or funerals cost associated with a traditional burial and various alternative funeral options.

 What is the cost of a funeral in Canada?